claudia-hm/IRMAS_Deep_Learning/README.md

 The goal of this project is to recognize and classify predominant instruments in music audio signals.
 To do so, we have implemented a VGG-like model that is trained with the Mel Log Spectrograms extracted from the data in the IRMAS dataset.

 ### Getting started
 Download a copy of this repository.
-Extract the zip file and upload it to your drive.
-The path to the repository folder should be */content/drive/My Drive/DeepLearning_2020/*
+Extract the zip file, rename it to *IRMAS_Deep_Learning* and upload it to your drive.
+If not existent, create a directory in your root Drive named *DeepLearning_2020*.
+Move the *IRMAS_Deep_Learning* directory inside.The path to the repository folder should be */content/drive/My Drive/DeepLearning_2020/IRMAS_Deep_Learning*

-Also, download the files in  https://drive.google.com/drive/folders/1PCZbU3EFrr0Ek2II3MtZ8QsX-o3S0cMA?usp=sharing and store them in */content/drive/My Drive/DeepLearning_2020/Data/*
+Also, download the files in  https://drive.google.com/drive/folders/1PCZbU3EFrr0Ek2II3MtZ8QsX-o3S0cMA?usp=sharing and store them in */content/drive/My Drive/DeepLearning_2020/IRMAS_Deep_Learning/Data/*

 ### Prerequisites
 Google Colab